shuvro/springboot-fullstack-demo/README.md

 # Spring Boot + HTMX Famme Catalog

-Spring Boot + HTMX application for keeping a trimmed product catalog in sync with the public Famme API.
+Kotlin-based Spring Boot + HTMX application for keeping a trimmed product catalog in sync with the public Famme API.
 The app persists products in PostgreSQL, keeps at most 50 products, and exposes a small HTMX-enhanced UI for browsing and triggering syncs.

 ## Features
 - Hourly scheduled sync that pulls `/products.json` from famme.no and upserts the latest 50 items.